What's the timetable?

 top

-General averages suggest that large projects create jobs locally, nationally
+General averages suggest that large projects create jobs locally, nationally and

-NZ$600 million of expenditure over the first ten years of the project.
+million of expenditure over the first ten years of the project.

-Figures from the Industry Capability Network, part of NZ Trade and Enterprise,
+Figures from the Industry Capability Network, part of NZ Trade and Enterprise, suggest

-suggest that eleven jobs are created by each NZ$ million invested.
+that eleven jobs are created by each NZ$ million invested.
 Furthermore government

 revenue increases by NZ$117,000 and there is an increase in purchasing power of